 Check out our post on the Cost of Living vs. salary in Odessa, Ukraine.

 The best places to teach abroad – benefits

 As I have said, jobs in some countries like China, Japan, and South Korea come with a package.
 You get a salary plus they provide accommodation and a flight allowance.
 Sometimes you get health insurance

 Others just pay you a monthly, or hourly salary.
 If you go for one of those, you need to have money saved up for set-up costs, such as flying there, putting down a deposit on a house or apartment, and living for the first month before your pay cheque comes through.

 Do you get paid holiday, how much and are you restricted on when you take it?
 Teaching is tiring and you’re going to need time off.
 You are also going to want to visit home sometimes, and probably travel.
 While it’s not good to mention holiday when you first get interviewed for a job, it is something to look at before you accept one.
 We would say the minimum to accept for the best places to teach English abroad would be 15 days.

 Location, location, location.

+These three words are key when considering the best places to teach English abroad for you.
 Do you want to live in a big city or in a rural area?
 How much do things like western-style shops, watching English language films in a cinema, getting the occasional pizza or burger or a decent hair cut matter to you?
 How do you feel about being far away from an international-standard hospital?
 These are questions to ask when looking at jobs.